deepaannjohn/deepaannjohn.github.io/content/posts/building-observable-enterprise-platforms.md

 - **Account Deduction & Pricing** — the client account is debited, fees are calculated
 - **Reporting & Downstream Feeds** — data flows to reporting systems, data lakes, and downstream consumers

 Each of these steps may be owned by a different application, team, or even a third-party vendor system.
 Some interactions are synchronous — REST APIs waiting for a response.
-Others are asynchronous — messages flowing through RabbitMQ or Kafka, processed in the background.
+Others are asynchronous — messages flowing through a broker, processed in the background.

 And here's where it gets complex: processing happens at multiple levels simultaneously.
 A *file* is processed as a whole.
 Each *transaction* within it is processed individually.
 Results are then aggregated back at the file level.
 And then split again at the transaction level for downstream systems.